Jim Parsons: 2007–2019: The Big Bang Theory and theatre roles

-In August 2018, Parsons announced his refusal of a contract worth $50 million for seasons 13 and 14.
-The producers simultaneously announced that, after 279 episodes, the most of any multi-camera series in TV history, the show would come to an "epic, creative close" in May 2019.
-Parsons was expected to remain in his role as narrator of the prequel series, Young Sheldon.

-Other works

 In 2011, Parsons appeared with Jack Black, Owen Wilson, Steve Martin, and Rashida Jones in the comedy film The Big Year.
 It was released in October.
 That same year, he appeared as the human alter ego of Walter, the newest Muppet introduced in The Muppets.
 On May 18, 2012, Parsons began appearing on Broadway as Elwood P. Dowd in a revival of Harvey.
+He reprised the role in The Normal Heart (2014), and he received his seventh Emmy nomination, this time in the category of Outstanding Supporting Actor in a Miniseries or Movie.
 Parsons received a star on the Hollywood Walk of Fame on March 11, 2015.
 He voiced Oh, one of the lead roles in the DreamWorks Animation comedy film Home (2015), alongside Rihanna.

+Parsons and Todd Spiewak founded That's Wonderful Productions in 2015 with the intention of raising distinct voices and producing work with an underlying sense of purpose and social consciousness.
+Their work includes Special, Equal, Call Me Kat and A Kid Like Jake.
+Parsons and Spiewak are also Executive Producers of Young Sheldon.
 On January 29, 2015, it was announced that Parsons would star as God in the Broadway production of An Act of God, a new play by David Javerbaum and directed by Joe Mantello.
 The play began previews at Studio 54 on May 5, 2015 and closed August 2, 2015, to positive reviews.
 In 2016, Jim Parsons played a supporting role as STG (special task group) head engineer Paul Stafford in the biographical drama film Hidden Figures.
 The film was directed by Theodore Melfi, who had previously worked with Parsons in commercials for Intel.

 In 2017, Parsons started hosting his own SiriusXM talk show, Jim Parsons Is Too Stupid for Politics.
 The show ran for six weeks.
+In August 2018, Parsons announced his refusal of a contract worth $50 million for seasons 13 and 14 of The Big Bang Theory.
+The producers simultaneously announced that, after 279 episodes, the most of any multi-camera series in TV history, the show would come to an "epic, creative close" in May 2019.
+Parsons was expected to remain in his role as narrator of the prequel series, Young Sheldon.
 In 2018, Parsons was one of the actors who voiced the audiobook A Day in the Life of Marlon Bundo.

-In 2020, he was nominated for the Primetime Emmy Award for Outstanding Supporting Actor in a Limited or Anthology Series or Movie for his portrayal of Henry Willson in Hollywood.

-Producer

-Parsons and Todd Spiewak founded That's Wonderful Productions in 2015 with the intention of raising distinct voices and producing work with an underlying sense of purpose and social consciousness.
-Their work includes Special, Equal, Call Me Kat and A Kid Like Jake.
-Parsons and Spiewak are also Executive Producers of Young Sheldon.
-Parsons is an Executive Producer of the miniseries Hollywood.
+Parsons starred as party host Michael in the 50th anniversary Broadway production of The Boys in the Band, which won the 2019 Tony Award for Best Revival of a Play, reprising his performance (with the whole Broadway anniversary cast) in the 2020 film adaptation.